 Pearson Edexcel Certificate in Achieving Excellence in Sports Performance

-The AASE programme reflects the broad range of skills, knowledge and performance required by elite level sports people.
+The DiSE programme reflects the broad range of skills, knowledge and performance required by elite level sports people.
 It is designed to measure the athlete’s ability to plan, apply and evaluate their development in the technical, tactical, physical and psychological aspects of their sport.
 It also addresses wider issues such as lifestyle, career development, communication, and health and safety.

-AASE is designed to directly measure the athlete’s ability to apply themselves to “professional” development in their sports, covering:
+DiSE is designed to directly measure the athlete’s ability to apply themselves to “professional” development in their sports, covering:

 Importantly it also directly addresses wider issues, such as:

-British Fencing AASE Programme
+British Fencing Programme

 What do I need to do to register my interest?

-If you wish to be involved with this innovative and exciting programme please complete the expression of interest form (at the top of the page) and return it to Neil Brown,email@example.com or post it to the British Fencing office
+If you wish to be involved with this innovative and exciting programme please complete the expression of interest form below and return it to Neil Brown,email@example.com or post it to the British Fencing office

-If you feel that the AASE programme is something you may be interested in do not hesitate to contact us.
+If you feel that this programme is something you may be interested in do not hesitate to contact us.
 We look forward to hearing from you.

-See what the fencers think here
+See what the fencers think of the programme here

 See what the fencers did on their 2 weeks in Tenerife with the AASE programme in 2014 here, and 2015 (to follow)